-Georgia, a country in Caucasus region, located at the crossroads of East and West, covers a territory of 69,700 square kilometers, and has a population of about 3729.6 million (2018).
-As a country in transition, Georgia is implementing a number of reforms, including reforms of the higher education system.
+Georgia, a country in Caucasus region, located at the crossroads of East and West, covers a territory of 69,700 square kilometers, and has a population of about 3723.5 million (2019).
+As country in transition, Georgia is implementing number of reforms, including reforms of the higher education system.

-Georgia joined the Bologna Process in 2005 and largely shaped its higher education system according to the Bologna Process guidelines.
-Three cycles of education were organized accordingly: undergraduate programmes (Bachelor) have a minimum of 180 ECTS, graduate programmes (Master) consist of a minimum of 60 ECTS and doctoral programmes with a duration of minimum three years and a teaching component consisting of 60 ECTS.
+Georgia joined Bologna Process in 2005 and largely shaped its higher education system according to the Bologna Process guidelines.
+Three cycles of education were organized accordingly: undergraduate programmes (Bachelor) have a minimum of 180 ECTS, graduate programmes (Master) consist of a minimum 60 ECTS and the doctoral programme duration is minimum three years and teaching component consist of 60 ECTS.
 Degree programmes in medicine, teacher education and veterinary education are exceptions requiring 360 ECTS in medicine and 300 ECTS in dental medicine, teacher education and veterinary.
 These are defined as long cycle/integrated programmes, which are equivalent to a Master level education.

-NQF - National Qualifications Framework (NQF) was approved in December 2010.
-The document includes all the qualifications and different levels of general, vocational and higher education competences that exist in Georgia.
+NQF - National Qualifications Framework (NQF) was approved in December 2010 and renewed in 2019.
+NQF considers the requirements of the European Qualifications Framework (EQF LLL) and European Higher Education Area Qualifications Framework (QF-EHEA).
+The document unites all the qualifications existing in Georgia, reflects the learning outcomes of different levels of general, vocational and higher education.
+Classification of Fields of Study based on the United Nations Educational, Scientific and Cultural Organization documents "International Standard Classification of Education" (ISCED-F-2013) and the "Education and Training Field 2013 - Description of Detailed Fields" (ISCED-Foet-2013) classifies existing fields of study in Georgia and defines the qualifications to be awarded in each field of study.
 The NQF defines what type of knowledge, skills and values an individual should have in order to receive a certifying document of completion at a corresponding level – School Certificate (Attestat), Vocational Diploma, Diploma.
 See also the structure depicted below.

 The Parliament of Georgia defines and approves state priorities and main directions of higher education.
 It also develops the legal framework to enable policy implementation.
 Annually, the Government of Georgia (GoG) determines the amount of the state grant to be dispersed to the higher education sector.
 The Government develops state programmes targeting social, economic or research priorities of the country.
 The GoG is also able to establish new HEIs.
 The Prime Minister appoints the directors of the National Center for Educational Quality Enhancement (NCEQE) and National Assessment and Examinations Center (NAEC).